AaltoRSE/hpo-on-hpc/grid_search_array_job/README.md

 This example contains a Python script for submitting multiple SLURM jobs to perform hyperparameter grid search for a machine learning model.

 ## Usage
+1. Prepare your script to accept parameters via command line arguments, checkout ```main.py```

-1. Prepare a `hyperparams.json` file with your desired hyperparameter ranges.
+2. Prepare a `hyperparams.json` file with your desired hyperparameter ranges.
 Example:
+3.
 ```json
 {
     "epoch": [10, 20, 30],